Hot housing market main threat to NZ financial system: RBNZ

 The RBNZ said the improvement in New Zealand's domestic savings rate and reduction in government debt needed to be sustained to constrain the country's high external debt levels, as seen in the current account deficits.

-The euro zone's long running fiscal problems, a sharp slowdown in the Chinese economy, and the United States' government funding problems, were seen as the main external risks.
+The euro zone's long running fiscal problems, a sharp slowdown in the Chinese economy, and the U.S. government's funding problems, were seen as the main external risks.

 (Editing by Lincoln Feast)